 "After I'm gone, how can I make sure my children and grandchildren get the property I want them to have?"

 "I have a child with special needs.
-How do I insure that my child will continue to receive government assistance after I'm gone?"
+How do I insure that my child's assets will not be taken by the government after I'm gone?"